CATalog FAQ

 What is CATalog?

-CATalog is a fully decentralized, on-chain database containing CAT asset details such as symbol, name, and display images.
+CATalog is a decentralized, on-chain shared database containing CAT asset details such as symbols, names, and display images.
 CAT issuers register their CATs and receive an NFT which can be used to change the corresponding entry's details at any time.
-Validators - usually marketplaces or sites that display such data - create attestations for every CAT that abides by their listing rules (e.g., 'The CAT is not trying to impersonate another CAT').
-Because everything is on-chain, all websites, wallets, and dApps can see this data and act on it.
+Verifiers - usually marketplaces or sites that display CAT data - create on-chain verifications for every CAT that abides by their listing rules (e.g., 'The CAT is not trying to impersonate another CAT').
+Because everything is on-chain, all websites, wallets, and dApps can see data and act on it.

 How is a CAT's owner determined?